MeichunCai/KataegisPortal/README.md

 ```
 ![alt text](inst/examples/KatPoint.png)
 - weight.C>X: proportion of C>X mutations
-- confidence: confidence degree of potential kataegis events (range: 0 to 3, 0 - a hypemutation with weight.C>X < 0.8; 1 - one hypemutation with weight.C>X >= 0.8 in a chromosome; 2 - two hypemutations with weight.C>X >= 0.8 in a chromosome; 3 - high confidence with three or more hypemutations with weight.C>X >= 0.8 in a chromosome)
+- confidence: confidence degree of potential kataegis events (range: 0 to 3, 0 - a hypermutation with weight.C>X < 0.8; 1 - one hypermutation with weight.C>X >= 0.8 in a chromosome; 2 - two hypermutations with weight.C>X >= 0.8 in a chromosome; 3 - high confidence with three or more hypermutations with weight.C>X >= 0.8 in a chromosome)
 ```R
 # Identify potential kataegis events with annonation
 library(ChIPseeker)